WDI-SEA/django-auth-lesson/README.md

 1. Create and checkout to a new branch, `training`, for your work.
 1. Run `pipenv shell` to start up your virtual environment **in the `django-env` folder**.
 1. Run `pipenv install django-rest-auth django-cors-headers python-dotenv dj-database-url` **in the `django-env` folder**.
-3. Create a psql database for the project
+2. Create a psql database for the project
-    1. Type `psql` to get into interactive shell
-    2. Run `CREATE DATABASE "django_mangos_auth";`
-    3. Exit shell
+    1. Run `createdb "django_mangos_auth"`
     OR:
-    1. Run `createdb "django_mangos_auth"`
+    2. Type `psql` to get into interactive shell
+    3. Run `CREATE DATABASE "django_mangos_auth";`
+    4. Exit shell
-4. Do not run your migrations yet.
+3. Do not run your migrations yet.
-1. Open the repository in VS Code with `code .`
+4. Open the repository in VS Code with `code .`

 ## The Template